March 21, 2022

 When Mad Max, Volt, and I set up our tents near the radio towers overlooking Roosevelt Lake last night, the wind was kicking something fierce.
 None of us bothered to cook dinner given how much town food we ate at the marina.
 We simply called it a night.

-The tempest slowed at 8:30 pm and I was beginning to rejoice at my luck, but the wind was soon replaced by rain.
-And then it became gusty again around sunrise making it almost as hard to pack my tent up as it had been to erect it.
+The tempest slowed at 8:30 pm and I was beginning to rejoice at my luck.
+However, the wind was soon replaced by rain.
+And then it became gusty again around sunrise, making it almost as hard to pack my tent up as it had been to erect it.

-I even decided to forego cooking this morning, and just shoved some dried mango in my mouth with my freezing cold fingers and called it breakfast.
+I even decided to forego cooking this morning.
+I shoved some dried mango into my mouth with my freezing-cold fingers and called it breakfast.

 EASTER GOALS

 With less mileage under my belt yesterday than I’d planned, I began hiking by 7 am this morning.
-I wanted to get through the Four Peaks Wilderness in two days’ time so I could stay on track with my current mileage goal.
+I wanted to complete the Four Peaks Wilderness in two days’ time to stay on track with my current mileage goal.

 My current target was to finish the AZT by April 15th so I could fly back home in time to celebrate Easter with my family.
 I still had roughly 460 miles to go until the northern terminus, which meant I needed to average roughly 18 miles per day for the remainder of this thru-hike to make that happen.